-The Agency did not allow production estimates.
+In responses to Request for Comments after the Agency's workshops for the development of the Initial Plan,431 several commenters suggested allowing production estimates for smaller systems.
 A production estimate consists of GATS automatically generating RECs for a system based on the system size and engineering modeling of expected kilowatt hour generation.
 Production estimates do not require the system owner (or aggregator) to provide ongoing data to GATS.

-In responses to the Agency's Request for Comments, several commenters suggested allowing production estimates for smaller systems.
 While several states do allow production estimates for smaller systems, because production estimates do not require any actual data being transmitted to the tracking system to verify production, production estimates could be problematic as there would be no way to verify the system's ongoing operation.
 By contrast, a meter read (from either a meter, or an inverter output) only needs to be submitted once per year to GATS.
+The Agency thus does not allow production estimates for the Adjustable Block Program and the Illinois Solar for All Program.

 Given the upfront payments for RECs paired with the 15-year requirement for RECs to be delivered, the Agency believes that receiving actual data on system performance is essential to ensuring the integrity of the RPS, and having meter reads as infrequent as annually (although they could be as frequently as monthly) appropriately balances the need for accurate data and the compliance burdens on the system operators.
-Therefore, in the Initial Plan required metered output for the generation of RECs, although the use of inverter readings for systems up to 10 kW were continued to be allowed.441 In other words, the metering standard developed for the Supplemental Photovoltaic Procurement was the metering standard for the Adjustable Block Program, with the caveat that meter reads were only required on an annual basis.
-The Agency understands that as of January 1, 2020, M-RETS will no longer require an ANSI C.12 certified revenue quality meter, so the standards previously applicable for projects registered in GATS will now also be applicable to projects registered in M-RETS.
+Therefore, in the Initial Plan required metered output for the generation of RECs, although the use of inverter readings for systems up to 10 kW were continued to be allowed.
+In other words, the metering standard developed for the Supplemental Photovoltaic Procurement was the metering standard for the Adjustable Block Program, with the caveat that meter reads were only required on an annual basis.
+The Agency understands that as of January 1, 2020, M-RETS no longer required an ANSI C.12 certified revenue quality meter, so the standards previously applicable for projects registered in GATS are now also applicable to projects registered in M-RETS.